keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 filter = predicate_factory.qname('example.com')
 ```

-If we were also to add the requirement that the qtype be 'A' and the protocol be 'TCP', then we could call methods to return those filters and combine them using the `all` compound filter.
+If we were also to add the requirement that the qtype be 'A' and the protocol be 'TCP', then we could call methods to return those filters as well, and combine them using the `all` compound filter.
 (Other compound filters are `any` and `none`.)
 Here is what that would look like:

 ```ruby